0.10.8 (2025-03-24)

 - use

-in started
+Promise in started & stopped handlers.

 - disable 4xx errors with

-log4XXResponses
+log4XXResponses setting.

 0.8.2 (2018-10-04)

-New authenticate
+New authenticate method.

-objects and you can authenticate the user from the request.
+This authenticate method is similar to authorize.
+You have access to req, res and route objects and you can authenticate the user from the request.

 Example